3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ||||||
 ```

-Last, add content in it:
+Last, add content to it:

 ```
 |TH|TH|TH|TH|TH|